 - If a gentleman wishes to dance with a lady with whom he is not acquainted, politely ask the master of ceremonies for an introduction.

 Learn about ballroom dance etiquette in the 19th century with Mass Historia.
-It will be a fun way to spend an afternoon.
+It‘ll be a fun way to spend an afternoon.

-If you enjoyed this post, please LIKE and SHARE below so that others can enjoy it, too.
+If you enjoyed this post, please LIKE, TWEET, SHARE and FOLLOW so that others can enjoy it, too.
 Thanks!